galawaydude/smartDesk/README.md

 - **LangChain**
 - **FAISS**

-*Note: Requires your own AI API keys *
+*Put in your own keys, its configured to work with azure open ai, cause that was free*